 Dogs are accidental hosts of Cuterebra larvae.
 They are usually only infected when they go burrowing around rabbit holes.
 There, they encounter the larvae and that’s why dogs usually get warbles around the head and neck area.
 But how does the botfly infect your dog?
-The eggs hatch into larvae, which then infects your dog through the nose, mouth, or a skin wound.
-After a few days the botfly larvae burrows to tissues beneath the skin and continues its development.
-The fly then uses your dog as a home for many weeks or months and then leaves a nasty crater in your dog’s skin when it leaves.
+The eggs hatch into larvae, which then infect your dog through the nose, mouth, or a skin wound.
+After a few days, the botfly larvae burrow to tissues beneath the skin and continue their development.
+Flies then use your dog as a home for many weeks or months, leaving a nasty crater in your dog’s skin when they move on.

 The good news is; you can take simple steps to prevent an infestation.
 The first thing you can do is try to avoid rabbit holes all together.
 If your usual walk happens to go through a field full of rabbits, change the route for somewhere less rabbit-friendly.

 Dogs often have a taste for chasing and catching rodents.
 We can’t hate them for it, it’s just in their nature.
 Unfortunately, though, the rodents they chase may well be home to botflies.
-The larvae or botflies can then jump ship when your dog attacks and kills its home and the larvae can then infect your dog.
-This is bad news for you and begs the question: how do you stop them doing what they love best?
+The larvae, or botflies, can then jump ship when your dog attacks the rodent.
+The larvae then take advantage and infect your dog.
+This is bad news for you and begs the question: how do you stop your little hunter from doing what they love best?

 The most obvious measure is to keep your dog on a lead, but you don’t want to have to always do that.
-Instead, you can buy a range of products that help distract your dog and discourage him from the hunting behavior.
-You can get horns and whistles that transmit a loud sound, which humans can’t hear, but will tell your dog you’re to stop what it’s doing.
+Instead, you can buy a range of products that help distract your dog and discourage them from the hunting behavior.
+You can get horns and whistles that transmit a loud sound, which humans can’t hear, but will tell your dog to stop what they are doing.